kyverno/website/content/en/docs/Writing policies/generate.md

 weight: 5
 ---

 A `generate` rule can be used to create additional resources when a new resource is created or when the source is updated.
-This is useful to create supporting resources, such as new role bindings or network policies for a namespace.
+This is useful to create supporting resources, such as new RoleBindings or NetworkPolicies for a Namespace.

 The `generate` rule supports `match` and `exclude` blocks, like other rules.
 Hence, the trigger for applying this rule can be the creation of any resource.
 It is also possible to match or exclude API requests based on subjects, roles, etc.